2019 Course 1 Presentations (attendees only; password was provided in onsite attendee folder)

 Registration will open in the fall.

 Application for CME credit will be filed with the American Academy of Family Physicians and the American Osteopathic Association.
-Based upon credit granted in previous years, we anticipate approval of approximately 20 Prescribed credits.
+Based upon credit granted in previous years, we anticipate approval of more than 20 Prescribed credits.

-For more information on the workshop please contact Director of Events and Foundation Programs Kaitlin McGuffie or call 800.742.7327.
+For more information on the workshop please contact Director Education Erin Jech or call 800.742.7327.

 The material presented at this program is being made available by the OAFP for educational purposes only.
-This material is not intended to represent only, or necessarly best, methods or proedures appropriate for the medical situations discusses; but rather is intended to present an approach, view, statement, or opinion of the faculty, which may be helpful to other who face similar situations.
-The OAFP disclaims any and all liability for injury or other damages resulting to any individual attending this program and for all calims, which may arise out of the use of the techniques, demonstrated therin by such individuals, whether a physician or any other person shall assert these claims.
+This material is not intended to represent only, or necessarily best, methods or procedures appropriate for the medical situations discussed but rather is intended to present an approach, view, statement, or opinion of the faculty, which may be helpful to other who face similar situations.
+The OAFP disclaims any and all liability for injury or other damages resulting to any individual attending this program and for all claims, which may arise out of the use of the techniques, demonstrated therein by such individuals, whether a physician or any other person shall assert these claims.